owiegand/ingredient-parser/README.md

     ["info"]=> string(19) "peeled and deveined"
     ["name"]=> string(6) "shrimp"
 }
 ```

 ### How to contribute
 Inlcuded the repo is ingredient-parser-tester.php.
-This contains a simple way to add example ingredient strings and confirm their returned array outputs.
+This contains a simple way to add example ingredient strings and confirm their returned array outputs. ingreident-parser.php also contains an array of units.
+This will need to updated if unknown unit is found.